 Left govt, police trying to save those responsible for vet student's death: UDF

-Leader of Opposition in the state assembly V D Satheesan alleged that by delaying the handover of the case to the CBI, the state government and the police were also trying to destroy evidence in the case.
+Leader of Opposition in the Assembly V D Satheesan alleged that by delaying handover of the case to CBI, the state government and the police were also trying to destroy evidence in the case.

 His statements on his Facebook page came after the father of 20-year-old Sidharthan JS, who was found hanging inside the bathroom of the college hostel on February 18, met Satheesan at his official residence at Cantonment House here.

-He also claimed that the protests by the opposition's student, youth and women's organizations and the pressure of the coming election were the factors that forced Chief Minister Pinarayi Vijayan to decide to hand over the investigation to the CBI.
+He also claimed that the protests by the opposition's student, youth and women's organisations and the pressure of the coming elections were the factors that forced Chief Minister Pinarayi Vijayan to decide to hand over the investigation to CBI.

 The move to sabotage the case will be resisted at all costs, he added.